Solar powered generator

 Now I'm about to add yet four more 235 watt panels but it makes for complications.
 Go as big as you can afford from the beginning, and use the same size PVs if possible.

-There are any number of reasons why you might want to go for home solar power.
-Perhaps it's a consuming passion for the environment, and most sources of energy are provided from dirty-fuels like coal, uranium and oil.
+There are any number of reasons why you might want to go for solar power at home.
+Perhaps it's a consuming passion for the environment; most sources of energy are provided from dirty-fuels like coal, uranium and oil.

 Sudden losses of electricity can also be very distressing for the home and business.
-We started regularly losing mains power when the bread-machine was busy and she who must be obeyed would fume; no loaf today and a wasted lump of dough.
-That's small beer compared to the effect on industry; everywhere people are buying petrol-driven generators but, for my money, use of Mr Golden Sun is a better option for many.
+We started regularly losing mains power when the bread-machine was busy and the good wife would fume; no loaf today and a wasted lump of dough.
+That's small beer compared to the effect on industry; everywhere people are buying petrol-driven generators but, for my money, use of Mr Golden Sun is a better option.

 Building your own solar powered generator could also be where you would cut your teeth for your next career.
-The clean energy sector is where the growth is, whether it's erecting PV panels and windmills, water turbines or even electrical-vehicles.
+The clean energy sector is where the growth is, whether it's erecting PV panels, windmills or water turbines; or even battery electric vehicles.

 "We do not have to pay for wind and sun; the feedstock will come free."